 - Abide by a zero-trust model.
-A zero-trust model means that you should always assume that there’s a breach and secure all access to systems using multi-factor authentication and least privilege.
+A zero-trust model means that you should always assume that there’s a data breach and secure all access controls to systems using multi-factor authentication and least privilege.

 - Segment your network.
 If you do suffer from a malware attack, network segmentation will ensure that it will only affect a small segment of your network.
 It’s not a perfect method, though, because cloud hopping — the act of infiltrating user accounts via access to a cloud application — can render network segmentation useless.

 - Implement a threat detection solution.
 A threat detection platform like Blumira’s can integrate with threat intelligence feeds and endpoint security tools to detect malicious executables, files and applications that are indicative of malware.

 Cloud storage providers encourage companies — especially small companies — to move all of their data to the cloud, promising lower costs and free service plans.
 Some companies move data hastily, without thinking through access and identity policies.